voke1/Mini-market-databank-fn/README.md

  ## Features

-1. User can sign up.
+1. Admin can sign in.
-2. User can sign in.
+2. User can view market on google maps
+3. User can search market.
+4. Admin can delete market.
+5. Admin can edit market.
-3. User can post Market.
+6. User can post Market with google maps.